The Top Ten

 About our Top 10 Customer Service Stories lists

 We’ve been collecting customer service stories for over fifteen years.
-My company specializes in customer service training, leadership training and cx consulting.
+My company specializes in customer service training, leadership training and improving workplace cultures.
 The good experiences are helpful to illustrate what outstanding customer service looks like, and the bad customer service stories make awesome cautionary tales.

 Believe It Or Not, It Gets Worse